 Daniel W. Armstrong to Receive ACS Award in Separation Science and Technology 2014

-Daniel W. Armstrong, a professor of chemistry and biochemistry at the University of Texas Arlington in Texas (USA) is to receive the 2014 American Chemical Society Award in Separations Science and Technology.
+Daniel W. Armstrong, a professor of chemistry and biochemistry at the University of Texas Arlington in Arlington, Texas, is to receive the 2014 American Chemical Society Award in Separations Science and Technology.
 This is the second time this year that the ACS has recognized the work of Armstrong — in August last year he was selected to join the ACS Class of Fellows 2013.

-Armstrong said: “"One of the strengths of our group is we come with new things to explore constantly, which is fun.
-You want to do things that have an impact and are useful, either adding knowledge, insight or something practical that people can actually use."
-In his career he has developed more than 30 different chromatography columns — a gas chromatography column that Armstrong developed is now part of the Rosetta mission of the European Space Agency exploring the composition of comets in space.
+In his career, Armstrong has developed more than 30 different chromatography columns — a gas chromatography column that he developed is now part of the Rosetta mission of the European Space Agency exploring the composition of comets in space.

 Purdue Research Foundation Invests in Two Start-up Companies

 The Purdue Research Foundation (West Lafayette, Indiana) has awarded $150,000 in investment to two companies that have licensed Purdue University Innovations: Telos Discovery Systems Inc., and bioVidria Inc. The investment is from the Emerging Innovations Fund, which was set up in 2008 to accelerate the commercialization of early stage technologies in the Purdue community.

 The company bioVidria Inc., received $75,000.
 It is based on the work of Mary J. Wirth, the W. Brooks Fortune Distinguished Professor of Analytical Chemistry in the Department of Chemistry.
 The company focuses on developing new materials for chromatography, specifically protein analysis, for the pharmaceutical and agricultural industries.